 1. Executive summary

-This section is written last, but must be captivating enough as to appeal to your audience.
-It provides an overview of the content covered in the report, as well as company background, achievements, goals, experience, founder details, and business location.
+This section is written last, but it must be captivating enough to appeal to your audience.
+It provides an overview of the content covered in the report, as well as the company background, achievements, goals, experience, founder details, and business location.
 Other elements included in this section include the mission and vision statements.

 2. Nature of business